thecmdguy/Ducky/README.md

 ### Installation & Running

-Thanks to the new packaging setup, installation and running have been simplified into two main steps.
+Follow these instructions to get Ducky running on your local machine.

 1.  **Clone the Repository**
-    Open your command prompt or terminal and run:
+    Open your terminal and run:
     ```bash
     git clone https://github.com/thecmdguy/Ducky.git
     cd Ducky